cosmicrealm/TalkingHead-1KH-audio/README.md

 ## Introduction

 Due to environmental issues, downloading the TalkingHead-1KH dataset using pytube results in errors, and the downloaded audio files are empty.
-To address this, I modified the original code by replacing pytube with yt-dlp for video downloading, and used opencv and ffmpeg to reimplement the video editing and audio extraction processes.
+To address this, I modified the original code by **replacing pytube with yt-dlp for video downloading**, and **used opencv and ffmpeg to reimplement the video editing and audio extraction processes**.

 Original repository reference:  [TalkingHead-1KH](https://github.com/tcwang0509/TalkingHead-1KH)